 In addition, make sure to highlight those activities and skills that will underscore your ability to undertake graduate work.
 Research, writing, reading–all of these are important.
 If you’ve taught classes before, in any subject, make sure to bring it up–graduate students are often called upon or required to assist with, teach, or even create academic courses, so if you have these skills already, make sure to turn them into a part of your statement.

 Above all, give yourself time to write this statement.
 Don’t try to create it from start to finish in a few hours, or even a few days.
 This essay will be highly scrutinized, so make sure it is exceptional.
-Allow yourself to think, process, brainstorm, and write multiple drafts, until you’re pleased with the results, and know that you’re put your absolute best forward.
+Allow yourself to think, process, brainstorm, and write multiple drafts, until you’re happy with the results.